mcwhittemore/hack-pack-turret/README.md

 # Purpose

-The goal of this project is to update the original code to be simplier to extend and modify by standardizing input management and "mode" selection and creating a framework for how to add new modes that use this input management system.
+The goal of this project is to update the original code to be simpler to extend and modify by standardizing input management and "mode" selection and creating a framework for how to add new modes that use this input management system.

 # Adding a mode

-## Step 1: Register new mode with `./code/mode-def.h`
+## Step 1: Register new mode with `./code/mode-defs.h`

 You need to add both a `#define` for your mode like `#define JUST_SAY_NO_MODE 1`.
 All the modes must be in order and the first mode must be 1.
 You also need to define the name of your mode "handler" like `int handleJustSayNo();`.

 ## Step 2: Implement logic in new `code/*-mode.h` file